geotools/geotools/docs/user/library/xml/internal/bindings.rst

 Bindings
 ^^^^^^^^

-A binding is what transforms xml into a java object and vice versa.
-Bindings can be attached to the following types of xml "components":
+A binding is what transforms XML into a Java object and vice versa.
+Bindings can be attached to the following types of XML "components":

 * elements
 * attributes